jeneesmith1/Udacity-Data-Structures/P0/README.md

 My solution for this is O(n) since my code will run longer in a linear fashion (3x slower) as there are three additional lines that would need to be processed and run with an additional item added to the dataset.

+## Task 3

+For Task 3, we were asked to find phone records and to calculate a percentage of calls called by records from people in Bangalore.

+For this function, I used a recursive binary search to find the Bangalorean numbers.

+The complexity of this is O(NlogN), since there is an upfront cost to sort and format the phone records before beginning the search process.
+Because the search uses a divide and conquer approach, it divides the list in half which makes this very efficient.

+I initially tried an iterative approach to this problem, and it was slower to run than the recursive one.

+## Task 4

+I worked with sets to find the similar and different numbers between different phone lists.

+I used sets to do unions and find differences.
+Becuase these data structures prevent duplicates, union finds have O(n) runtime, and in some languages (not Python though), they are also ordered which would make finds even more efficient.
+The complexity of this was still O(n) since the size of my dataset would grow linearly as more items were added.